TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

     times 510-($-$$) db 0

-	; Anything after a semicolon on that line is a comment
+	; This is a comment

     db 0x55
     db 0xAA